-And he [Jesus] closed the book, and he gave it again to the minister, and sat down.
-And the eyes of all them that were in the synagogue were fastened on him.
-And he began to say unto them, This day is this scripture fulfilled in your ears.
-(Luke 4:20, 21)
+Then He [Jesus] closed the book, and gave it back to the attendant and sat down.
+And the eyes of all who were in the synagogue were fixed on Him.
+And He began to say to them, "Today this Scripture is fulfilled in your hearing." -Luke 4:20, 21

 This is startling, friend.
 Note what He is saying to these folk here in His hometown where He had been brought up.
-He had read the prophet's words from Isaiah 61 and applied them to Himself!
+He read the prophet's words from Isaiah 61 and applied them to Himself!
 And He said, "The Spirit of the Lord is upon Me."
 In other words, "I am called to do this thing.
 I have come to bring deliverance.
-I am the Messiah!"
+I am the Messiah."

-"You mean You are the one?" they are thinking, and they turn to each other asking, "Isn't this the son of Joseph?
+"You mean You are the one?" they're thinking, and they turn to each other asking, "Isn't this Joseph's son?
 What is He talking like this for?"
 He said, "Today this Scripture is fulfilled in your hearing."
 It was fulfilled right up to that little word "and."

 Why didn't He keep reading?
-Well, the reason He didn't keep reading beyond this point is obvious if you look back at Isaiah 61 where the sentence continues, "And the day of vengeance of our God..."
+Well, the reason He didn't keep reading beyond this point is obvious if you look back at Isaiah 61, where the sentence continues, "And the day of vengeance of our God..."
 That day of vengeance had not come.
 But it will come when Jesus returns the second time to the earth to put down unrighteousness.
 Do you see where He stopped?
-Isaiah had put both comings of Jesus together, and he didn't even divide them with a period!
+Isaiah had put both comings of Jesus together, and he didn't even divide them with a period.
 He just bunched them together.
 Now Jesus Himself came along, and He said in effect, "I stopped right there because up to this point it has been fulfilled."
-That which follows has had to wait, it is to be fulfilled when He comes the second time to this earth.
+That which follows has had to wait; it is to be fulfilled when He comes the second time to this earth.
 Let me read again from Isaiah 61:

-To proclaim the acceptable year of the LORD, and the day of vengeance of our God; to comfort all that mourn; to appoint unto those who mourn in Zion, to give unto them beauty for ashes, the oil of joy for mourning, the garment of praise for the spirit of heaviness, that they might be called trees of righteousness, the planting of the LORD, that he might be glorified.
-(Isaiah 61:2, 3)
+"To proclaim the acceptable year of the LORD, and the day of vengeance of our God; to comfort all who mourn, to console those who mourn in Zion, to give them beauty for ashes, the oil of joy for mourning, the garment of praise for the spirit of heaviness; that they may be called trees of righteousness, the planting of the LORD, that He may be glorified." -Isaiah 61:2, 3

 Now one or two questions may arise in your mind.
 One is that it says after "the day of vengeance of our God; to comfort all that mourn."
 Who are those who are mourning in that day when He comes?
 They are those who are His own.
-They are being severely persecuted here on earth.
+They're being severely persecuted here on earth.
 It's the Great Tribulation Period, and they're having a very rough time.
 It's the day of vengeance of our God upon His enemies, and He's now come to comfort those who mourn.

 Wait a minute, that's not all.
 He came the first time to fulfill the first part of this prophecy.
 No time period is given for His return.
-Approximately two thousand years have gone by, and He's not back yet.
+Approximately 2000 years have gone by, and He's not back yet.
 But He is coming, and the rest of this is yet to be fulfilled.